xiaopv/xiaopv.github.io/_teaching/2021-spring-mat201.md

 ## Homework

- Homework assignments come in three different formats.
+ Homework assignments come in two different formats.
+ * The first kind is completing tasks in the course materials assigned every week.
+You will be working on these assignments during the class time and discuss them with your peers.
+You need to submit these assignments at Google Classroom every week (except for the first week) and they will be graded mostly on completion.
+Each assignment is worth 1 point.
- * The first kind is online homework assignment at WebAssign (Please purchase the access as soon as you can).
-There will be one WebAssign homework each week and they are due Saturday at noon.
+ * The second kind is online homework assignment at WebAssign (Please purchase the access as soon as you can).
+There will be one WebAssign homework each week (except for the first week) and they are due Saturday at noon each week.
 To earn credit, you must earn more than 90% on each WebAssign assignment.
 If you have made mistakes and would like more attempts, you can request extra attempts in WebAssign.
 Each WebAssign assignment is worth 1 point.
- * The second kind is completing tasks in the course materials assigned every week.
-You will be working on these assignments during the class time and discuss them with your peers.
-You need to submit these assignments at Google Classroom every week and they will be graded on completion.
-Each assignment is worth 1 point.
  <!-- * The third kind is reading assignment.
 For a reading assignment, you will log in to Engage and click the Reading Assignment link.
 You will be forwarded to a platform called Perusall to complete the assignment.
 For each reading assignment, you need to make annotations on the course notes to show your understanding of the materials.
 Your annotations can be questions, comments or responses to other people's questions.
 Perusall will analyze your annotations and determine the level of your understanding.
 If you want to know more about the rubrics, you can check out [this](http://xiaopv.github.io/files/perusallrubric.docx) file.
 Note that if your comments are clustered, you will not get full credit.
 If your comments are past deadline, you also will not get credit.
 Each reading assignment is graded in 0-3 scale. -->

 <!-- ## Presentations